-But in these years of study that I speak of, enough has been revealed to me of the giant power sleeping in the brain of the race to keep me from wandering off to other worlds for a solution of its exceptional actions.
-Many things concerning it that will seem fabulous to others, I know to be true; and indeed so great have become my conceptions of its possibilities that at this time I have pulled up all the stakes that have ever, to me, environed it, and have established it in my belief as respondent in all particulars to that omnipotent, omniscient and omnipresent Principle of Life that men call God.
+But in these years of study that I speak of, enough has been revealed to me of the giant power sleeping in the brain of the race, to keep me from wandering off to other worlds for a solution of its exceptional actions.
+Many things concerning it that will seem fabulous to others, I know to be true; and, indeed, so great have become my conceptions of its possibilities, that at this time I have pulled up all the stakes that have ever, to me, environed it, and have established it in my belief as respondent in all particulars to that omnipotent, omniscient and omnipresent principle of life that men call God.

-I think it will readidly be seen how-there being no nothing, and thoughts being things-that a thought may appear in objectivity from the thinker, and thereby become apparent to the thinker and to others who may be present.
+I think it will readily be seen how-there being no nothing, and thoughts being things-a thought may appear in objectivity from the thinker, and thereby become discernible by the physical senses of the thinker, to others who may be present.